No image available

 Biography

-The battalion was embroiled in its first battle on the Western Front without a æwarm up' period in a quiet sector.
-Its first battle was at Fromelles- a disaster.
+Thomas Gerismo Wilkins (SN 295) was born in Ballarat and educated at the Urquhart Street State School and Ballarat’s School of Mines.
+He was a 21 year old carpenter when he enlisted in the 8th Infantry Battalion on August 17th 1914.
+On arrival in Egypt he was transferred to the 60th Infantry Battalion and promoted to Company Quarter Master Sergeant, an important administrative position.
+On July 19th 1916 the battalion was embroiled in its first battle on the Western Front at Fromelles without a ‘warm up' period in a quiet sector.
 It was poorly planned and launched in daylight across open ground.
-It was a disaster for the battalion, for it suffered 757 casualties.
+It was a disaster for the battalion, which suffered 757 casualties, killed, wounded or taken prisoner.
 Among those killed that day was Sergeant Thomas Wilkins.
 He is buried in Ration Farm Cemetery, La Chappelle D'Armentieres, France.
-Tree 27, an elm, was planted by Miss A Grose, a 'Lucas Girl', on 4th June 1917.

 Location in Ballarat Avenue of Honour